guitarvydas/fmt-js/doc/README.md

 # FMT-JS
-A language to help in building textual programming languages.
+A DSL to help in building programming languages.

 Meant to specify semantics for Ohm-JS grammars.

 # Usage
-This is a library function.
+This is a JavaScript library function.
 Call the API.

 # API
 ## Transpile ()
+`function transpile (src, grammarName, grammars, fmt, ohmlang, compfmt, supportfname)`

+returns
+`[Boolean, transpiled, errorMessage]`

+# Demo
 To test the transpile function...
 5. Load `tester.html` into a browser.
 6. Click "Test small" button to see that everything has loaded and is working.